Beef Processing

 Processing Options

 If you are ordering beef from a farmer, you can place cutting instructions here.
-If you want to order a beef from us and don’t have a farmer, please call us at 989-658-8185.
+If you want to order beef from us and don’t have a farmer, please call us at 989-658-8185.

 Thickness of Steaks: Thick 1″ Medium 3/4″ Thin 1/2″

 Short Ribs: Short Ribs come from the front of the beef.
-They can be cooked into stew or braised.
+They can be cooked into a stew or braised.
 They are fattier than pork ribs.
 Short Ribs can be left as ribs or boned out and ground.

 An example of a quarter of a beef.